The Courier (Mount Barker): Special features

 A series of interest to lovers of local history, A Jewel Casket by "P.W" began in March 1947 and ran as a (mostly) weekly feature through to June 1950.
 The author's identity was never revealed beyond that of being a friend of the editor.
 The author made no secret of his support for John Wrathall Bull in the Bull v.
 Ridley header priority controversy.

 The State Library of South Australia has identified the author as Percy Whitington, who later wrote on local history for the Murray Valley Standard.

 Notable editors

 Charles Richard Wilton (25 May 1855 – 8 March 1927), editor from 1881, left for Melbourne in 1889 to take up a position with the short-lived Daily Telegraph. then the longtime literary editor of the Adelaide Advertiser.
 But he maintained his connection with The Courier, contributing for 36 years, as "Autolycus", a weekly column noted for its incisive wit.

 James McCullum was editor for six months in 1889, leaving for a sub-editorship with the Silver Age in Broken Hill.

 G.F.
 Harrison became associate editor of the Melbourne Age.

 I.J.
-Osterman was editor from 1996.
+Osterman was editor from 1996 until 2021.

-Norm Marston is managing editor as of May 2020.
+Norm Marston is managing editor until his death in October, 2025.

+The current editor is Elisa Rose since December 2021.